Doctoral Program in Developmental Education

 Developmental Education is a field of research, policy, and practice focused on student success at the postsecondary level.
 Attuned especially to those students who struggle, due to a variety of factors, in their first year (and beyond) of a 2- or 4-year college, the field seeks to understand the reasons for those struggles, support those students who struggle, and define the role of higher education as a place where all learners can succeed.
 Traditional areas of the field have included course-based aspects of support, such as developmental reading, basic writing, developmental math, study skills, and learning frameworks courses, as well as non-course-based aspects of support like tutoring, supplemental instruction, and mentoring.
 Developmental Education has a multi-dimensional focus and is concerned with student issues of cognition, affect, identity, and other aspects of the college context.
 In short, Developmental Education is about student success for college students, especially those underprepared or misprepared for the postsecondary educational context.

-Applicants for the doctoral program will include developmental education instructors, coordinators, and administrators, as well as those possessing a master’s degree from a variety of disciplines.
-Each student's degree plan will be designed by the doctoral program director and program faculty in consultation with the student, during the first year of study.
+Applicants for the doctoral program are interested in the field of developmental education, and are focused on issues related to postsecondary learners.
+Many applicants are current and future developmental education instructors, coordinators, and administrators.
+Each student's degree plan will be designed by the student in consultation with the doctoral program director and program faculty, during the first year of study.
 Degree plans depend on each student's academic preparation, scholarly accomplishments, experience, and professional goals.
 This process creates a highly flexible and personalized degree that also ensures strong preparation for graduates to address pressing needs of this important field.

 The graduate program in developmental education within the Department of Curriculum and Instruction prepares future scholars, researchers, leaders, administrators, instructors, and practitioners in the field of developmental education.
 Both rigorous and supportive, our program aims to advance theory, research, and practice in multiple areas of developmental education—including developmental literacy, learning support, and developmental mathematics—by actively engaging students in teaching, scholarship and professional service.
 As a multidisciplinary program, the faculty, staff, and students work collaboratively across various academic disciplines, diverse communities and geographic boundaries.